jdinh8124/Vines-Memory-Match-Game/README.md

 ## Takeaways
 - The use of jQuery can make changes to the DOM fast and easy
 - Mobile responsiveness needs lots of work through media queries

+## Getting Started
+- For this repository to your github
+- Clone this repository on to your computer
+- Open the index.html file in your browser